fdspoto/ADM-2018-Group-24-HW3/README.md

   - The definition, implementations and example of the scoring new function.

   - The implementation of the Geomap that searches accomodations according to a location and its radius.

+2. `map.html`:
+this html file is an example of the application of the last part of the homework.
+In the example the user provides the coordinates [29.50306, -98.44768] and want to see the available apartments in a distance of 10 km.